 I don't actually get the fuss about it being kept private.
 Since you can't use it online anyway there's no risk.

-Post by: biscuits on March 09, 2016, 03:27 PM
+Quote from: Anubis on March 09, 2016, 03:04 PM

 For me personally, it's the other way around.
 While I already had a solid base of roping skills when I started tool-assisting back in 2014, doing these runs has changed my style of everyday roping.
 In every game that involves rope, I now instinctively try to perform the most optimal tricks possible in a given situation.
 It has also augmented my sensing of the game's environment, I now take much more details into account whenever I press a button on the keyboard.